News and information from our district and schools

 PTO NEWS

-Join the next PTO MEETING via Google Meet on Monday, September 8, 2025, from 7:00-8:00 p.m.
-Click HERE to join the meeting.
+Join the next PTO MEETING via Google Meet on Monday, October 6th from 7:00-8:00 p.m. to discuss upcoming PTO events for the year.
+Click HERE to join the meeting on Google Meet.

 Content posted on the PTO website is managed by the PTO